 I started looking for a glass-door beverage cooler that was at least 16" wide and 16" deep inside so I could continue to use my automatic egg turners.
 I eventually came across a non-working GE Monogram beverage cooler on Craigslist.
 The GE Monogram has a 6.6 cu.ft. steel cabinet that is 20" wide x 20" deep inside so my automatic egg turner(s) would easily fit inside.
 The Monogram also has a dual-pane glass door so I would be able to see inside.
 The white plastic interior is backed by 1/8" aluminum, which is surrounded by 1.75" of polyisocyanurate insulation.
 Perfect.

-I removed the glass door while I was modifying on the cabinet.
+I removed the glass door while I was modifying the cabinet.
 The door was surprisingly heavy, and without the door I could easily flip the cabinet upside down or lay it on any side to work on it.
 It really helped, especially when I was applying the foil tape.
 I had no use for the original thermostat behind the control faceplate but I left it in place, disconnected, simply because it held the control knob on the faceplate.
 I retained the door light and door light rocker switch, which still work, but I removed the sliding drawers because I could not figure out a use for them.
 I removed the compressor but was careful to retain all of the cabinet wiring.
 I saved the 120V AC cooling fan, thinking I might find a use for it later.

 For a heat source I wanted something long-lasting, foolproof, and 100% reliable.
 As I researched do-it-yourself and homemade incubators I quickly learned that people who keep and raise reptiles, especially those who keep and raise frogs and amphibians, are extremely good at temperature and humidity control.
 Rather than reinvent the wheel I would use what they used, THG heat tape from Pangea Reptile.
 The 12" wide, 23 watt per foot THG heat tape produces an even heat across the width when energized and has very little thermal mass so I would not have excessive thermal drift within the enclosure.
 THG heat tape has no moving parts, no filaments to burn out, and no glowing coils to worry about.
 Herpetology buffs in the USA use THG and FlexWatt heat tapes almost exclusively for their incubators, enclosures, and reptile racks.

 I got ahead of myself and installed the THG heat tape without taking photos of the process but installing the heat tape was very simple.
-The tape is flexible and can be cut to length between the black "bars" with scissors.
+The tape is flexible and can be cut to length with scissors between the black "bars."
 I flipped the cabinet upside and centered the heat tape in the enclosure.
 Using small pieces of Scotch tape I taped the heat tape in place, flipping the cabinet as I worked so that the area I was working on was always "down."
 This made installing the heat tape much easier since it was always laying flat on the side I was working on.
 When I had it where I wanted it I went back and taped the edges down permanently with foil tape, being careful not to cover the copper strips on either side.
 I have seen a installations where the copper strips are covered by the foil tape (not recommended) but leaving the copper uncovered looks nice.

 After checking the wire gauge to make sure it would work with the heat tape I used the original thermostat wiring behind the front control faceplate to connect the THG heat tape, through the cabinet wiring, to a power cord in the back of the cabinet.
 Using the wiring already built into the cabinet made for a very clean installation.
 The heat tape power cord will plug into a thermostat/temperature controller.
 By starting the heat tape at the top and going back then down and across the bottom, I was able to fit just under 60" of tape inside, which gave me 115 watts of heat.
 According to my calculations I needed 82 watts to heat my cabinet so I had a fairly large "reserve" of 33 watts.